 maxTotal: The maximum number of connections.

-To set a proper value of maxTotal, you need to take into account the following factors:
+To set a proper value for maxTotal, take note of the following factors:

-- The required concurrent connections based on business requirements.
+• The expected concurrent connections based on your business requirements.

-- The limit of Redis resources.
-For example, the product of multiplying maxTotal by the number of nodes (applications) must be smaller than the supported maximum number of connections in Redis.
-You can view the maximum connections on the Instance Information page in the ApsaraDB for Redis console.
+• The limit of Redis resources.
+For example, if you multiply the value of maxTotal by the number of nodes (ECS instances), the resulting value must be smaller than the maximum number of connections supported by Redis.
+You can view the maximum number of connections on the Instance Information page in the ApsaraDB for Redis console.

-But this is only a theoretical value.
-To reserve some resources, the value of the maxTotal parameter can be larger than the theoretical value.
-However, if this value is too large, the connections will consume a large amount of client and server resources.
-On the other hand, for servers like Redis that has a high QPS, if a large number of commands block, even a large resource pool cannot solve this problem.
+However, this is only a theoretical value.
+It is also essential to reserve some extra resources to account for unpredicted demands.
+Therefore, we recommend that you set maxTotal to a value larger than the calculated estimate.
+However, if the value of the maxTotal parameter is excessively large, the connections consume a large amount of client and server resources.
+For Redis servers that have a high QPS, if a large number of commands are blocked, the issue cannot be resolved even by a large resource pool.

 maxIdle and minIdle

-maxIdle is the actual maximum number of connections required by the business. maxTotal includes the number of idle connections as a surplus.
-If the value of maxIdle is too small on heavily loaded systems, new Jedis
+maxIdle indicates the actual maximum number of connections required by workloads. maxTotal includes the number of idle connections as a surplus.
+If the value of maxIdle is small on heavily loaded systems, new Jedis connections are created to serve the requests. minIdle indicates the minimum number of established connections that must be kept in the pool.

-The connection pool reaches its best performance when maxTotal = maxIdle.
+The connection pool achieves its best performance when the maxTotal value is equal to the maxIdle value.
 This way, the performance is not affected by the scaling of the connection pool.
-We recommend that you set the values of both parameters to the same value during peak hours of your services.
-However, if the number of concurrent connections is small or the value of the maxIdle parameter is too large, the connection resources will be wasted.
+We recommend that you set the maxIdle and minIdle parameters to the same value if the user traffic fluctuates.
+If the number of concurrent connections is small or if the value of maxIdle is excessively large, the connection resources are wasted.

-You can evaluate the size of the connection pool used by each node based on the actual total QPS and the number of clients that call Redis.
+You can evaluate the size of the connection pool used by each node based on the actual total QPS and the number of clients that Redis serves.

 Retrieve proper values based on monitoring data

 In actual scenarios, a more reliable method is to try to retrieve optimal values based on monitoring data.
-You can use JMX monitoring or other monitoring tools to discover proper values.
+You can use JMX monitoring or other monitoring tools to find proper values.

 FAQ

-In the following cases, you cannot obtain resources from the resource pool.
+You cannot obtain resources from the resource pool in the following cases:

-When you set the blockWhenExhausted parameter to false, the time specified by borrowMaxWaitMillis is not used and the borrowObject call will block until an idle connection is available.
+• When you set the blockWhenExhausted parameter to false, the time specified by borrowMaxWaitMillis is not used and the borrowObject call blocks the connection until an idle connection is available.

 Preload JedisPool